skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 ---
 layout: post
-title: "A Perspective on the Recent Tesla Autopilot Crash"
-excerpt: "AI gone haywire, or something else?"
+title: "Tesla's Lethal Autopilot Crash - a problem of UI as much as AI"
+excerpt: "The tragedy could have been avoided with clearer communication and understanding of current systems' limitations"
 author: joshua_morton
 editor: andrey_kurenkov
-tags: [tesla,autonomy,ethics,BigBiz]
+tags: [Tesla,autonomy,ethics,BigBiz]
 ---

+-add summary sentence at start-

 ## What Happened

 On March 23, 2018, a Tesla Model X crashed into a median on Highway 101 in Mountain View California, killing its occupant.
 Like a similar crash in May 2016 the vehicle’s “Autopilot” was enabled at the time of the crash.

+-expand a good deal on details here; what was driver doing, overhead shot, etc.
+-take inspiraiton from other reporting, link to other reports-

 Soon after the NTSB and Tesla opened an investigation into the cause of the accident.
 This investigation is still ongoing.

 Current theory is that the autopilot incorrectly followed road markings as a